Definitions

 Cross-Functional Collaboration – diverse functional expertise working in partnership to achieve common goals across a business value stream e.g. problem-solving

-Customer Experience (CX) – the product of customers perception of the quality & value of transactions over time
+Customer Experience (CX) – product of customers perception of the quality & value of transactions over time

 Data Science – the combination of programming skills, mathematics, and statistics to extract insight from data.